 - Implicit bias, how it works in relevant decision-making, and how to eliminate it

 First-year students were assigned as optional summer reading A Different Mirror: A History of Multicultural America by Ronald Takaki.
 The book retells American history from the perspective of Native Americans, African Americans, Mexican Americans, Asian Americans, and others.
 Incoming students were asked to reflect on racism’s pattern of thinking and its deployment in the treatment of marginalized groups as the country developed.
-At 1L Orientation, Dean Anaya and Assistant Dean for Diversity, Equity, and Inclusive Excellence Fernando Guzman facilitated a discussion with 1Ls about the book’s themes.
+At 1L Orientation, Former Dean Anaya and Assistant Dean for Diversity, Equity, and Inclusive Excellence Fernando Guzman facilitated a discussion with 1Ls about the book’s themes.
 Law school staff also met in small discussion groups to discuss the book.

 Assistant Dean Guzman is leading training for faculty and staff on implicit bias and microaggressions.
 Other campus-led trainings are being made available.